Generative Quantile Regression with Variability Penalty: Introduction

 Despite its flexibility, nonparametric quantile regression carries the risk that the estimated curves at different quantile levels might \textit{cross} each other.
-For instance, the estimate of the 95th conditional quantile of $Y_i$ given some covariates $\bm{X}_i$ might be smaller than the estimate of the 90th conditional quantile.
+For instance, the estimate of the 95th conditional quantile of $Y_i$ given covariates $\bm{X}_i$ might be smaller than the estimate of the 90th conditional quantile.
 This is known as the \textit{crossing quantile} phenomenon.
-The left two panels of Figure \ref{fig:crossdata} illustrate this crossing problem.
-When quantile curves cross each other, the quantile estimates violate the laws of probability and are no longer reasonable.
-To tackle this issue, many approaches have been proposed, such as constraining the model space \citep{takeuchi2006nonparametric,sangnier2016joint,moon2021learning} or the model parameters \citep{meinshausen2006quantile,cannon2018non}.
+The left two panels of Figure \ref{fig:crossdata} illustrate the crossing problem.
+When quantile curves cross each other, the quantile estimates violate the laws of probability and are not reasonable.
+To tackle this issue, many approaches have been proposed, such as constraining the model space \citep{takeuchi2006nonparametric,sangnier2016joint,moon2021learning} or constraining the model parameters \citep{meinshausen2006quantile,cannon2018non}.

+Recently in the area of deep learning, neural networks have also been applied to nonparametric quantile regression. \cite{zhong2023neural} introduced a semiparametric quantile regression method where the covariates of primary interest are modeled linearly, while all other covariates are modeled nonparametrically by a neural network. \cite{shen2021deep} proposed a deep quantile regression (DQR) estimator to approximate the target conditional quantile function with compositional structure.
+Under the assumption that the conditional quantile function is a composition of low-dimentional functions, DQR is shown to achieve the minimax optimal convergence rate.